alex-ber/PythonPackageSyncTool/README.rst

        app.main()

+Than create file config.yml near your script (see data/config.yml) or provide all parameter using command line argruments.
+Use ':' in places where you should naturally write '==' (see explanation below).

+Parammeters 'source' and 'destination' are required.

+'mutual_exclusion' has default value True.

-And create requirements-src.txt in the pip freeze format and put it near your script.
+And create requirements-src.txt and put it near your script.

 ====